Bhagavata Sampradaya: Initial History of Bhagavata tradition

+According to Ram Sharan Sharma, Narayana was originally a non-Vedic tribal deity by the name Bhagavata, and his devotees were referred to as the Bhagavatas.
+Narayana or Bhagavata was viewed as a divine counterpart of the tribal leader.
+Just as a tribal leader accepted gifts from his kinsfolk and redistributed them, Narayana was believed to do the same—granting shares or good fortune (bhaga) to his followers, who in turn offered him their devotion.

+By the 2nd century BCE, Vishnu, who was a minor god in the earlier Vedic period, merged with Narayana and came to be known as Narayana-Vishnu.
+In spite of their differences, the two cultures, worshippers, and gods blended and merged together.

-It is believed that Bhagavatas borrowed or shared the attribute or title Purusa of their monotheistic deity from the philosophy of Sankhya.
+It is believed that Bhagavatas borrowed or shared the attribute or title Purusha of their monotheistic deity from the philosophy of Samkhya.
 The philosophy was formulated by the end of the 4th century BCE and as time went other names such as Narayana were applied to the main deity of Krishna-Vāsudeva.

-Second Early Stage
+Second early stage

 The association of the Sun-bird Garuda with the "Devadeva" ("God of Gods") Vāsudeva in the Heliodorus pillar (113 BCE) suggests that the Bhagavat cult of human deities had already absorbed the Sun-god Vishnu, an ancient Vedic deity.
 Slightly later, the Nagari inscription also shows the incorporation of the Brahmanical deity Narayana into the hero-cult of Bhagavatism.
 Vishnu would much later become prominent in this construct, so that by the middle of the 5th century CE, during the Gupta period, the term Vaishnava would replace the term Bhagavata to describe the followers of this cult, and Vishnu would now be more popular than Vāsudeva.
 Bhagavatism would introduce the concept of the chatur-vyuhas, in which the four earthly emanations of Narayana were considered to be Vasudeva (Krishna) as the creator, Sankarsana (Balarama) as the preserver, Pradyumna as the destroyer, and Aniruddha as the aspect of intellect.
 The concept of vyuhas would later be supplanted by the concept of avataras, indicating the transformation of Bhagavatism into Vaishnavism.

 Some relate absorption by Brahmanism to be the characteristic of the second stage of the development of the Bhagavata tradition.
 It is believed that at this stage Krishna-Vāsudeva was identified with the deity of Vishnu, that according to some belonged to the pantheon of Brahmanism.

 Rulers onwards from Chandragupta II, Vikramaditya were known as parama Bhagavatas, or Bhagavata Vaishnavas.
 The Bhagavata Purana entails the fully developed tenets and philosophy of the Bhagavata cult where Krishna gets fused with Vasudeva and transcends Vedic Vishnu and cosmic Hari to be turned into the ultimate object of bhakti.